Leather crafting: Carving

 Leather carving, or "tooling", entails using metal implements to compress moistened leather in such a way as to give a three-dimensional effect.
 The surface of the leather is not intended to be cut through, as would be done in filigree.

 The main tools used to carve leather include: swivel knife, veiner, beveler, pear shader, seeder, various sculpting implements, and background tools.
 The swivel knife is held with one finger providing downward pressure upon a stirrup-like top and drawn along the leather to outline patterns.
 The other tools are punch-type implements struck with a wooden, nylon, metal or rawhide mallet.
 The object is to add further definition, texture and depth to the cut lines made by the swivel knife and the areas around the cut lines.

 In the United States and Mexico, the western floral style, known as "Sheridan Style", of carving leather predominates.
 Usually, these are stylized pictures of acanthus or roses although, increasingly, modern leather artists are redefining and expanding the potential of the materials.
 By far the most preeminent carver in the United States was Al Stohlman.
-His patterns and methods have been embraced by many hobbyists, scout troops, reenacters, and craftsmen.
+His patterns and methods have been embraced by many hobbyists, scout troops, reenacters, and craftspeople.

-Stamping
+Stamping and embossing

 Leather stamping involves the use of shaped implements (stamps) to create an imprint onto a leather surface.
-This is a form of artistic expression and many in leather crafting world consider it an artform.
+This is a form of artistic expression and many in the leathercrafting world consider it an artform.
 The stamping is generally performed by using specially designed leather stamps that are struck with a mallet.

 Commercial stamps are available in various designs, typically geometric or representative of animals.
 Most stamping is performed on vegetable tanned leather that has been cased.
 This is the action of dampening the leather with water so that it soaks into the surface fibres.
 The water makes the leather softer and able to be compressed by the design being pressed or stamped into it.
 After the leather has been stamped, the design stays on the leather as it dries out, but it can fade if the leather becomes wet and is flexed.
 To make the impressions last longer, the leather is conditioned with oils and fats to make it waterproof and prevent the fibers from deforming.

+In embossing, a handheld tool or custom metal die is used to elevate portions of dampened leather.
+A die consists of two parts that function as a stamp.
+The leather is shaped by the combination of pressure and heat when pressed between the die’s parts and then heated.